-Acoustic spectroscopy is a very simple method for sizing of nano-particles.
+Acoustic spectroscopy is a very simple method for sizing of nanoparticles.
 There are many examples published in the papers that are listed below.
 There is only one input parameter characterizing particles required for calculating particle size distribution at this size range – density of particles.
-A big advantages of Acoustics over light based methods is ability of characterizing broad particle size distributions, which include nano-size fractions.
-Our recent studies show that Acoustics could monitor presence of nano-particles with precision of 1%.
+A big advantage of Acoustics over light-based methods is ability of characterizing broad particle size distributions, which include nano-size fractions.
+Our recent studies show that Acoustics could monitor presence of nanoparticles with precision of 1%.
 This is important for nano-ecology and nano-toxicology.

 Electroacoustics offers very reliable and simple way of characterizing zeta potential of nano-size particles.
-It is simpler than for particles with micron size because there is no need in particle size correction.
+It is simpler than for particles with micron size because there is no need in particle size correction..
 Electroacoustic spectrometer measures basically Smoluchowski electrophoretic mobility.
-Zeta potential probe can also be used for monitoring presence of small amounts of large sedimenting particles in opaque dispersions of nano-particles
+Zeta potential probe can monitor presence of small amounts of large sedimenting particles in opaque dispersions of nano-particles

 Bell, N., Cesarano, J., Voight, J.A., Lockwood, S.J. and Dimos D.B.
 “Colloidal processing of chemically prepared zinc oxide varistors.
 Part 1.
 Milling and dispersion of powder“, J. Mat.
 Res., 19, 5, 1333-1340 (2004)

 Bell, N. and Rodriguez, M.A.
 “Dispersion properties of an alumina nanopowder using molecular, polyelectrolyte, and stericstabilization”, J. of Nanoscience and Nanotechnology, 4, 3, 283-290 (2004)